 When it comes down to dollars and cents, LinkedIn Ads usually are more pricey than Google Ads.
 As in Google, you can select cost-per-click or cost-per-impression.

 LinkedIn also features a cost-per-send for InMail advertising.
 Typically, you’ll pay about $5 for each click, $6 for 1,000 impressions, and .80 for each send.

 With Google Ads, the average CPC is $1.
 But to leverage that low cost, you need to work on your audience segmentation.
 If you don’t your ROI may be below what you want.

 Summary: Advertising budgets for each platform depends on several factors.
 On average, Google Ads cost less than LinkedIn Ads.
 If your B2B company has a tight budget, you may want to focus on a limited variety of LinkedIn ads instead of a broad range of Google Ads.

-So should you advertise with Google Ads or LinkedIn Ads?
+So should you advertise with Google Ads vs LinkedIn Ads?
 Yes!

 It’s critical to evaluate the market, understand who your buyer is, and make a data-driven decision about the best marketing platform to reach your well-defined goals.
 One type of company might do better with Google Ads, and another may find LinkedIn Ads preferable.

 The great news is you don’t need to choose between the two platforms.
 Many businesses use both, as well as Facebook, Instagram, and others.
 If you have the budget, it may pay off to diversify your paid search advertising to get the best ROI.